RasoulAM/constant-weight-pir/README.md

 ## Experimental Results
 The results shown in the paper can be reproduced using the implementation in this repository.
-The necessary scripts are available in `build/scripts`
+The instructions reproduce the results are in the `src/build` directory